 The National Institutes of Health Idaho INBRE (IDeA Networks of Biomedical Research Excellence) grant provides funds for undergraduate and graduate students to do research with the goal of educating the next generation of researchers for Idaho’s industries and universities.
-We will be seeking research faculty from The College of Idaho, Boise State University, Northwest Nazarene University, Idaho State University, and University of Idaho to serve as Mentors for the Summer 2013 INBRE Undergraduate Fellowship Program.
-If you are interested in being a Summer Undergraduate Fellows Mentor in 2013 check this page in Fall 2012 or contact Linda in the INBRE office, 208-885-5373 or firstname.lastname@example.org.
+In the fall of 2016, we will be seeking research faculty from The College of Idaho, Boise State University, Northwest Nazarene University, Idaho State University, and University of Idaho to serve as Mentors for the Summer 2017 INBRE Undergraduate Fellowship Program.
+If you are interested in being a Summer Undergraduate Fellows Mentor in 2017 contact Linda in the INBRE office, 208-885-5373 or firstname.lastname@example.org.

 How are students selected to be INBRE Undergraduate Fellows?